jdbrunner/surfin_fba/README.md

+**As of 6/5/2023, this version of SurfinFBA will is longer be supported.
+A new version will be available soon under the name MetConSIN**

 Dynamic FBA for use with COBRAPy metabolic models.

 To simulate a community of microbes given as .json CORBA models, you may use: